aiforged/docs/docs/services/utilities/webhooks.md

 * **Domain:** Domain for webhook credentials, if required.
 * **Retry Count / Delay:** Configure retry attempts and delay between retries if webhook fails.

-{% hint style="info" %}
+!!! info
     Tip: If you’re unsure about a field, start with defaults and refine after testing your integration.
-{% endhint %}

 ***